 - 2. The Historic Environment (Wales) Bill forms part of a suite of legislation, policy, advice and guidance to augment the existing systems for the protection and sustainable management of the Welsh historic environment.
 In broad terms, the Bill: creates new measures for the protection of listed buildings and scheduled ancient monuments; enhances existing mechanisms for the sustainable management of the historic environment; and introduces greater transparency and accountability into decisions taken on the historic environment. - 3.
-The Bill contains provisions that: - allow the Welsh Ministers to put an immediate halt to unauthorised works to scheduled ancient monuments and make it easier for action to be taken against those who have damaged or destroyed monuments; - enable authorities to act quickly if a listed building is under threat from unauthorised works and give them greater flexibility in dealing with listed buildings that require urgent works to protect them from further decay; - make it easier for owners or developers to create sustainable new uses for unlisted historic buildings by relaxing the conditions for applications for certificates of immunity from listing; - allow owners of historic assets to negotiate partnership agreements with consenting authorities for a period of years, eliminating the need for repeated applications for consent for similar works and encouraging more consistent and coherent management of the buildings or monuments; - make new arrangements for the management of Wales' historic environment records, which provide detailed information and advice on the historic environment to local planning authorities and the public; - make existing structures for the designation of nationally important historic assets more open and transparent by introducing a requirement for consultation with owners and establishing a mechanism to review decisions; - require Welsh Ministers to compile and maintain a register of historic parks and gardens; and - establish an independent panel to advise on historic environment policy and strategy at a national level in Wales.
+The Bill contains provisions that: - allow the Welsh Ministers to put an immediate halt to unauthorised works to scheduled ancient monuments and make it easier for action to be taken against those who have damaged or destroyed monuments; - enable authorities to act quickly if a listed building is under threat from unauthorised works and give them greater flexibility in dealing with listed buildings that require urgent works to protect them from further decay; - make it easier for owners or developers to create sustainable new uses for unlisted historic buildings by relaxing the conditions for applications for certificates of immunity from listing; - allow owners of historic assets to negotiate partnership agreements with consenting authorities for a period of years, eliminating the need for repeated applications for consent for similar works and encouraging more consistent and coherent management of the buildings or monuments; - make new arrangements for the management of Wales' historic environment records, which provide detailed information and advice on the historic environment to local planning authorities and the public; - make existing structures for the designation of nationally important historic assets more open and transparent by introducing a requirement for consultation with owners and establishing a mechanism to review decisions; - require the Welsh Ministers to compile and maintain a register of historic parks and gardens; - require the Welsh Ministers to compile and maintain a list of historic place names in Wales; and - establish an independent panel to advise on historic environment policy and strategy at a national level in Wales.